orels1/shaders.orels.sh/src/pages/docs/orl-standard/ltcgi.md

 - Enable on Mobile: Allows LTCGI effects to be calculated on mobile platforms
 - Clamp Brightness: Enabled brightness normalization and clamping to prevent brightness spikes
   - Max Brightness: Maximum allowed brightness
+- Diffuse Intensity: Controls the intensity of the diffuse lighting
+- Specular Intensity: Controls the intensity of the specular lighting
+- Roughness Modifier: Controls the roughness of the specular lighting

+### Toon v1 Only

+- LTCGI Ramp: THe ramp textgure to apply to the diffuse lighting.
+Can create a look of toon shading from LTCGI diffuse

+{% callout type="note" title="Toon v2 Ramp" %}
+Toon v2 Shaders support a global [Custom GI Diffuse Ramp](/docs/toon/v2/custom-gi-diffuse-ramp) that can be used to achieve the same effect as the LTCGI Ramp.
+The main benefit here is that it can affect more custom GI sources than just LTCGI
+{% /callout %}